 The service is also only available to U.S. customers at the time being, although there are plans to expand their service to international customers as well.

-Digit uses the balance in your checking account or linked bank accounts to determine how much to withdraw and add to your Digit account.
-This means that unless you have a very high balance in your checking account, your savings will not necessarily grow rapidly or by much.
+Digit uses the balance in your checking account or linked bank accounts to determine how much to withdraw and move to your Digit account.

 This means that you may not see large amounts of money transferred over unless you have a very high balance in your checking account.